tenzir/tenzir/web/docs/tql2/operators/read_yaml.md

 ### raw

-Use only the raw JSON types.
-This means that all strings are parsed as `string`, irrespective of whether they are a valid `ip`, `duration`, etc. Also, since JSON only has one generic number type, all numbers are parsed with the `double` type.
+Use only the raw YAML types.
+This means that all strings are parsed as `string`, irrespective of whether they are a valid `ip`, `duration`, etc. Also, since YAML only has one generic number type, all numbers are parsed with the `double` type.

-### sep
-TODO

 ### `schema`
 Provide the name of a [schema](../data-model/schemas.md) to be used by the parser.
-If the schema uses the `blob` type, then the JSON parser expects base64-encoded strings.
+If the schema uses the `blob` type, then the YAML parser expects base64-encoded strings.

 The `schema` option is incompatible with the `selector` option.